1. Home

 For a more detailed look into your own property, here are eight unique factors that may influence whether or not your roof is suitable for solar panels:

-Across the US, the location of your property is one of the key indicators as to whether or not your roof will be suitable for solar panels.
+Across the U.S., the location of your property is one of the key indicators as to whether or not your roof will be suitable for solar panels.
 Although almost every property in the country could benefit from solar power generation in one way or another, homeowners in sunny states like Arizona, Colorado, and Florida may find it easier to recoup their investment with large amounts of daily solar energy production.

 In addition to sun exposure, your locale may influence your solar panel suitability in several ways that extend beyond your roof alone.
 Rooftop systems tend to have the most return on investment in states with high electricity prices, favorable net metering policies, and local clean energy incentives to reduce the costs of solar adoption.